Leeps-Lab/high_frequency_trading/README.rst

     otree_hft_env/Scripts/activate

-3. `Clone`_ this repository, cd into the folder and install dependencies.
+3. Using these commands, `clone`_ this repository, cd into the folder and install dependencies (Terminal #1).

 ::